Home » Garden » Organic Alternatives for a Pest-Free Flower Garden

 Adding that .edu after your question will help ensure you get results from a cooperative extension or university.

-One of the best ways to maintain a healthy flower garden is by using organic alternatives to pest and disease control.
+One of the best ways to maintain a healthy flower garden is by using organic alternatives for pest and disease control.

-Not only are these methods safe for the environment, but they also promote the overall well-being of your plants.
+Not only are the following methods safe for the environment, but they also promote the overall well-being of your plants.
 Here are a few effective organic pest control techniques to try.

 When planning your flower garden, consider incorporating native plants into the mix.
 Native plants are well-adapted to the local climate and soil conditions, making them more resistant to pests and diseases.